santosh-gs/llm-memory-recovery/README.md

 * Install dependencies `pip install -r requirements.txt`
 * Run `python main.py` in the terminal or open the folder in a code editor like VS Code

+### LLM Instructions
+* You will asked to prompt your query as follows
+`Ask your question (q to quit):` give your prompt
+* If the model thinks any info within the prompt is worth remembering.
+Check `system_prompt.txt` for detailed analysis that takes place.
+* Prompt `q` to quit.